ki4jgt/Book-of-the-Damned/README.md

 I've used some spare time to hobble together a hodgepodge of cultural knowledge, quantum mechanics, philosophy, and personal observations into a layman's text that I'm placing into the public domain, in the hopes that it grows into something larger.

+This book is open.
+The text is public domain.
+The idea is that each follower may make a copy for themselves and modify it however they see fit.
+If they want to share those modifications, then others may copy the modifications they've made.

+Ideally, we don't try to convert people.
+We don't have authority figures to interpret "scripture."
+We CAN form communities to help one another socially, but not correct others' interpretations.
+The journey is for the individual.
+It is through self-improvement that the community is improved.

+Our gatherings should encourage social discourse.

+The basic premise being: Since I haven't had the same life experiences as you, your copy of the book should never look exactly like mine.
+But open dialog allows us to discuss our points of view and take the views of others to our own books.

+I'd also like to encourage learning to play the game of Go.
+Not as an edict, but as a cultural foundation and mental cultivation for us, as a group.
+If you can master such a game, you can master anything life throws at you.

 Enjoy the philosophy!

 {{TOC}}